cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/050-public-media-fpdm.md

 In conclusion, the media and public opinion have a complex, two-way dynamic with governments and their foreign policy decisions.
 Neither fully controls the other, but both exert influence.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Political Communication Regime" def1="System and structure for political communication in a country or state" term2="Media Management" def2="Techniques used by governments to influence the media environment" term3="Political Economy of Media" def3="Ownership structures, funding models, and market forces influencing mass media" term4="Agenda-Setting" def4="Media's ability to influence public opinion by selecting and prioritizing issues" %}

+### Knowledge Check
+{% include quiz.html id="quiz_050_public_media_fpdm" question="What is the term for the overall system and structure for political communication in a given country or state?" opt1="Political Economy of Media" opt2="Political Communication Regime" opt3="Media Management" opt4="Agenda-Setting" correct="2" %}